Pieshka/minibox-pppoe-annihilator/README.md

 The Minibox can be configured classically from the shell (there is no SSH, so you either need to use a keyboard and monitor or set the output to a serial port) or via the web interface.

+The built-in multicast DNS server ([minimdnsd](https://github.com/cnlohr/minimdnsd)) automatically broadcasts the Minibox IP address under the `minibox.local` domain, so even if the IP address on the LAN side changes, connectivity to the web interface is maintained.

+`NOTE!
+When the Minibox is not configured, the DHCP server does NOT work.
+Therefore, after configuration, you must change the addressing from static to dynamic.`

 ### Default login details (for the shell and WebUI)

 `root/minibox`